Dirc/webapp_fullstack_go_docker/blog.md

 select * from birds;
 ```

 In other words, we can manage the database the way we need it, except for one last thing.
-We want the database to initalise on startup.
-This can be achieved by adding a initdb.sql file and put it in `/docker-entrypoint-initdb.d` in the container.
+We want the database to initalise with the needed table during startup.
+We can achieve this in two steps.
+First we add an environment variable `POSTGRES_DB` where we can specify the database name we want to create.
+Second we create an initdb.sql file which creates the table we need and we put this file in `/docker-entrypoint-initdb.d` in the container.
 A simple way to do this is to add all files of the current directory using \`pwd\`.

 ```bash
 docker run --rm --name db -v `pwd`:/docker-entrypoint-initdb.d -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=secret -e POSTGRES_DB=bird_encyclopedia -d postgres